7 ways to successfully align your sales and marketing teams What is multichannel marketing?

 Account mapping is important for sales teams and account managers seeking to increase their outreach effectiveness and win rates for highly qualified opportunities.

-The following are key reasons why account mapping can aid sales and marketing teams to enhance their ABS and ABM efforts:
+The following are key reasons why account mapping can aid sales and marketing teams in enhancing their ABS and ABM efforts.

+Better sales strategy.
 Sales teams develop well-informed and targeted sales strategies, increasing the likelihood of closing deals.
-By completing the account mapping exercise, sales teams can prioritize their outreach plans, as well as take advantage of the unique messaging for each persona and their roles within the buying process.
-It is helpful to know who the key decision-makers are, but also important to identify the other executive sponsors, influencers, champions, gatekeepers and any blocker roles that exist within an organization.
+By completing the account mapping exercise, sales teams can prioritize their outreach plans and take advantage of the unique messaging for each persona and their roles within the buying process.
+It is helpful to know who the key decision-makers are, but it's also important to identify the other executive sponsors, influencers, champions, gatekeepers and any blocker roles that exist within an organization.

+Improved relationship building.
 Building strong relationships with clients is essential for customer retention and repeat business.
 Account mapping helps foster genuine connections with key decision-makers and influencers.
-It shows that the selling team understands how to best support the buying organization as subject matter experts in solving for pain points.
+It shows that the selling team understands how to best support the buying organization as subject matter experts in solving pain points.

-By understanding the customer's pain points and objectives, businesses can align their solutions with the client's needs, resulting in a better overall customer experience.
+Enhanced customer experience.
+By understanding the customer's pain points and objectives, businesses can align their offerings with the client's needs, resulting in a better overall customer experience.
 For new business sales, the customer has a positive experience and feels confident with their selection when an organization aligns its messaging to their unique problems.
-When it comes to cross-selling or up-selling opportunities, existing customer accounts already view the selling organization as a partner.
-The goal is to further that relationship with new solutions for the initial buying team, but also present opportunities to build similar relationships with other departments.
+When it comes to cross-selling or upselling opportunities, existing customer accounts already view the selling organization as a partner.
+The goal is to further that relationship with new products and services for the initial buying team while also presenting opportunities to build similar relationships with other departments.

-Account mapping allows businesses to identify potential risks or roadblocks in the sales process and find proactive measures to overcome them.
+Mitigating risks.
+Account mapping enables businesses to identify potential risks or roadblocks in the sales process and find proactive measures to overcome them.
 Some personas in an organization can be viewed as blockers to getting a deal done.
-Sales teams can either navigate around them or through research understand how to overcome some of their objections.
-Blockers often include finance teams or more junior to mid-level members of the team charged with doing the research for a solution and can sometimes be the main points of contact early on.
-They might block the organization reaching out by ceasing to answer communications with the rep. Understanding the role each member of the buying process plays lets sales teams approach them in unique ways, mitigating risk for completing the sale.
+Sales teams can either navigate around them or, through research, understand how to overcome some of their objections.
+Blockers often include finance teams or more junior to midlevel members of the team charged with doing the research for a product and can sometimes be the main points of contact early on.
+They might block the selling organization by ceasing to answer communications with the rep. Understanding the role each member of the buying process plays lets sales teams approach them in unique ways, mitigating risk for completing the sale.

 Benefits of account mapping